temcocontrols/T3000Webview/README.md

-# T3000 HVAC Drawer
+# T3000 Webview User Interface

+Thisa repo contains the webview componets that we used in T3000, currently there is two main components ( pages )
-T3000 HVAC drawer is a web based tool to make and visualize HVAC drawings.

-This will be used inside T3000 to provide a way to make HVAC drawings for buildings.
+1- T3000 HVAC drawer is a web based tool to make and visualize HVAC drawings,used inside T3000 to provide a way to make HVAC drawings for buildings.
+2- T3000 Dashboard to visualize the T3000 entries values using gauges and dials.

 ## Install the dependencies